donnerhanson/Page-Replacement-Algorithms/README.md

  git clone https://github.com/donnerhanson/Page-Replacement-Algorithms
  ```
  2. Compilation
- Navigate to the location of the cloned program Page Replacement Algorithms
+ Navigate to the location of the cloned program within the Page Replacement Algorithms
  directory.

 compile using the command